mallocator/Orayen/README.md

 (yes this just got Meta)

 ### Options

+TODO write proper description for each config
+TODO explain where you can set the options
+TODO explain priority of config sources

 _config (Default = config/orayen.json)_
 Location of the configuration file, that will override all default and command line options